WPTV Contact 5 questions Palm Beach County commissioner about rooming house

-BELLE GLADE, Fla. — A Palm Beach County county commissioner tells WPTV Contact 5 Investigator Michael Buczyner that she’s meeting with officials in Belle Glade Wednesday about a rooming house where residents are being forced out of their homes after new property owners took over.
+WEST PALM BEACH, Fla. — A Palm Beach County county commissioner told WPTV Contact 5 that she's meeting with officials Wednesday in Belle Glade about a rooming house where residents are being forced out of their homes after new property owners took over.

 The residents are facing eviction by the new owner and some don't want to go.